neoforged/InstallerTools/binarypatcher/README.md

 - The merged client and server jars ("joined"), as created by the PROCESS_JAR installertools task.

 The header of a bundle as well as each patch in it define the base jars it supports.
-It's possible for a bundle to declare it was built against a jar while not containing any patches for it (if it was not modified), a patch must not declare a distribution that was not defined in the bundle header.
+It's possible for a bundle to declare it was built against a jar, while not containing any patches for it.
+A patch must not declare a distribution that was not defined in the bundle header.

 | Bitmask | Description                                |
 |---------|--------------------------------------------|